akhil15126/CF-Project/README.md

 # Collaborative Filtering Project

+## Data pre-processing
+Before feeding to the network, the cell-genes data is pre-processed using the process.m procedure in (https://github.com/aanchalMongia/McImpute_scRNAseq).

 ## Result Reproducability

 We were able to reproduce results by He et al. (https://github.com/duxy-me/ConvNCF) on Yelp dataset.